mainmatter/playbook/project-flow/consulting/README.md

 Our consultants are distributed and we work with our clients remotely.
-Since Team Augmentation is driven by close collaboration between our consultants and the client's team, which is greatly made more efficient by a good personal relation between all team members, we recommend for our consultants to spend some time on-site with the client's team on a regular basis (a good interval being a few days every 6 weeks).
+Since Team Augmentation is driven by close collaboration between our consultants and the client's team, which is made more efficient by a good personal relation between all team members, we recommend for our consultants to spend some time on-site with the client's team on a regular basis (a good interval being a few days every 6 weeks).
 We also recommend our consultants spending the